GodBleak/ServerZ/readme.md

 # ServerZ
+> [!NOTE]
+> This is a mirror of [ServerZ on my GitLab instance](https://gitlab.godbleak.dev/godbleak/serverz), and is not the primary repository.

 ServerZ is a server manager for DayZ running in containerized environments.
 It's highly configurable through the use of environment variables.